Jako/AjaxUpload/core/components/ajaxupload/docs/readme.txt

 back to hidden iframe based upload in other browsers, providing good user experience everywhere.

-All uploaded images and thumbnails are given random filenames to avoid hotlinking uploaded fullsize images.
+All uploaded images and generated thumbnails are given random filenames to avoid hotlinking uploaded not published fullsize images.
+Automatic thumbnail generation for uploaded jpeg, png and gif files.
+Other uploaded files will get a generic icon.

 With two Formit hooks the upload queue could be pre filled from Formit field value and saved into Formit field value.